mathjax/MathJax-docs/mathml.rst

 It is also possible to have MathJax select the output processor for you so that MathML is used in those browsers that support it well enough, while HTML-CSS is used for those that don't.
-See the :ref:`common configurations <common-configurations>` section for details and examples.
+See the :ref:`combined configurations <common-configurations>` section for details and examples.

 Of course it is also possible to use all three components together.
-It may seem strange to go through an internal format just to return to MathML in the end, but this is actually what makes it possible to view MathML within an HTML4 page (rather than an XHTML page), without the complications of handling special MIME-types for the document, or any of the other setup issues that make using native MathML difficult.
+It may seem strange to go through an internal format just to return to MathML in the end, but this is actually what makes it possible to view MathML within an HTML4 page (rather than an XHTML page), in particular in older browsers, without the complications of handling special MIME-types for the document, or any of the other setup issues that make using native MathML difficult.

 MathJax handles the setup and properly marks the mathematics so that the browser will render it as MathML.
 In addition, MathJax provides its contextual menu for the MathML, which lets the user zoom the mathematics for easier reading, get and copy